timscott/flipit/README.markdown

  * Conditionally turn features `OFF` and `ON` using custom logic per feature
  * Change beahvior over time without touching the production code where features are implemented

-This interface embodies the essence of FlipIt.
+This interface is the essence of FlipIt.

     public interface IFeature
     {